tsproisl/SoMaJo/README.txt

 each token that can help to reconstruct the original untokenized text (to a certain extent)::

-  echo 'der beste Betreuer? - >ProfSmith! : )' | bin/tokenizer -c -e -
+  echo 'der beste Betreuer? - >ProfSmith! : )' | tokenizer -c -e -
   der
   beste
   Betreuer	SpaceAfter=No